Skip to main content

 Lactose intolerance

-According to GP Dr Mehta, certain viruses and parasites, such as giardia, can also lead to lactase deficiency in up to 40% of infected people.
-This means that temporarily injury to the gut lining reduces the amount of lactase your body produces - an enzyme which helps you digest lactose2.
+According to Mehta, certain viruses and parasites - such as giardia - can also lead to lactase deficiency in up to 40% of infected people.
+This means that temporary injury to the gut lining reduces the amount of lactase - an enzyme which helps you digest lactose - your body produces.

 Other food sensitivities

-Gastroenterologist Dr Albu-Soda adds that gastroenteritis can also trigger other food sensitivities: "This disturbance may cause problems with the movement of the gut and could make the gut more sensitive to food.
+Albusoda adds that gastroenteritis can also trigger other food sensitivities: "This disturbance may cause problems with the movement of your gut and could make it more sensitive to food.
 Infections may also trigger some immune system changes that encourage the body to react to previously harmless components of food."

-One 2021 study found that a bout of gastroenteritis could affect someone's ability to tolerate foods that contain gluten, milk, soy, or wheat3.
+One study found that a bout of gastroenteritis could affect someone's ability to tolerate foods that contain gluten, milk, soy, or wheat1.
 This can be either temporary or permanent.

 Inflammatory bowel disease (IBD)

-Research has also indicated a link between gastroenteritis and developing inflammatory bowel disease (IBD), although this is much more rare than post-infectious IBS.
-Pharmacist Kanani explains:
+There may also be a link between gastroenteritis and developing inflammatory bowel disease (IBD) - although this is much rarer than post-infectious IBS.

-"Conditions such as ulcerative colitis and Crohn’s disease fall under the category of IBD, and they are characterised by chronic inflammation of the digestive system.
-This can cause symptoms such as changes to stool (poo) habits, abdominal pain, weight loss, and fatigue.
+Pharmacist Kanani explains: "Conditions such as ulcerative colitis and Crohn’s disease fall under the category of IBD.
+They are characterised by long-term inflammation of the digestive system.
+This can cause symptoms such as changes your poo (stool) habits, abdominal pain, weight loss, and fatigue.
 It can affect daily activities, performance in school, the ability to work, and a patient's social life."

 Guillain-Barré syndrome

 Guillain-Barré syndrome (GBS) is a rare autoimmune disease where your immune system mistakenly attacks your own nerves as well as foreign cells, during an infection.
-Although it's a very uncommon complication of gastroenteritis, it's thought that two-thirds of people with GBS experienced gastroenteritis weeks before developing this disease4.
+It is though a very rare complication of gastroenteritis.

-Dr Mehta adds that your risk of developing GBS during the two months following gastroenteritis increases if you were infected with the bacteria campylobacter.
+Mehta says that your risk of developing GBS during the two months following gastroenteritis increases if you were infected with the bacteria campylobacter.
 You're most likely to get a campylobacter infection through food poisoning or by drinking contaminated water.

 Always wash your hands after handling raw chicken, meat, and seafood, and make sure that these foods aren't undercooked.